exonum/exonum-doc/src/get-started/java-binding.md

 ## Common Library

-Java Binding includes the common library module that can be useful for Java clients and it does not have a dependency on Java Binding Core.
+Java Binding includes the common library module that can be useful for Java clients and does not have a dependency on Java Binding Core.
-The library provides ability to create transaction messages, check proofs, serialize/deserialize data and perform cryptographic operations.
+The library provides the ability to create transaction messages, check proofs, serialize/deserialize data and perform cryptographic operations.
 For using the library just include the dependency in your `pom.xml`:
 ``` xml